All Episodes

 I can't recall the last time local news, particularly LA, got it right.

-This is Fox Eyeball News 11 at noon, and they were talking about dingy Harry's eye injury and his decision not to run for re-election in 2016.
+This is Fox Eyeball News 11 at noon, and they were talking about Dingy Harry's eye injury and his decision not to run for re-election in 2016.

-Both radio host Rush Limbaugh and the right wing Breitbart are suggesting that Reed's injuries are the result of a run-in with a mob, beaten up by organized thugs.
+Both radio host Rush Limbaugh and the right-wing Breitbart are suggesting that Reed's injuries are the result of a run-in with a mob beaten up by organized thugs.

 The mob hit rumors began within days after Reed's accident at the beginning of the year.

-Here's the Limbaugh's comment.
+Here's Limbaugh's comment.

-I don't believe for a minute that whatever happened to Harry has anything to do with him on an exercise machine unless somebody repeatedly threw him into it.
+I don't believe for a minute that whatever happened to Harry Reid has anything to do with him on an exercise machine unless somebody repeatedly threw him into it.

-See, what they don't get, people that's just funny.
+See, what they don't get, people, that's just funny.

-People are watching that their laugh.
+People are watching that.

-They think that is a profoundly insulting thing to say, and that people are profoundly offended by it, wherein most people are laughing.
+They think that is a profoundly insulting thing to say and that people are profoundly offended by it, wherein most people are laughing.

 And one of the anchors says, and here's Limbaugh's comment.